Brutal rhino poaching methods have escalated in South Africa, which is currently home to about 70 per cent of the remaining rhinos in the world.

 There are also rumors that rhino poaching syndicates are penetrating the hunting industry.

-The hunting industry obviously has access to guns, permits, vehicles and charter aircraft making them target for rhino poaching syndicates.
+The hunting industry has access to guns, permits, vehicles and charter aircraft making them a target for rhino poaching syndicates.

 These rumors seem to have merit because of the increasing number of arrests of -